Sam Northeast: Cricket career

-Northeast was appointed Kent's vice-captain in 2014 and acted as the on-field captain for the side throughout most of the 2015 season, including in all one-day matches.
+Northeast was appointed Kent's vice-captain in 2014 and acted as the on-field captain for the team throughout most of the 2015 season, including in all one-day matches.
 He was touted as a future captain by former Kent captain David Fulton and Darren Stevens.
 He scored 2,007 runs in all formats and was chosen in the Professional Cricketers' Association Team of 2015.

 Northeast was appointed as Kent club captain on 30 September 2015.
-After leading the county in first-class runs in 2016 he was selected to captain the MCC side for the 2017 Champion County match and was selected for the South team in the North v South pre-season series in the United Arab Emirates.
+After leading the county in first-class runs in 2016 he was selected to captain the MCC team for the 2017 Champion County match and was selected for the South team in the North v South pre-season series in the United Arab Emirates.

 After the end of the 2017 season, Northeast's position as captain at Kent began to be questioned.
 The county's Cricket Committee met in January 2018 and opted to replace him as club captain with Sam Billings, concerned that Northeast was unwilling to sign a contract extension which would have committed him to the club beyond the end of the 2018 season.
 Northeast requested permission to speak to other counties and was allowed to do so.
 He was not selected for Kent's squad for the 2017–18 Regional Super50 competition in the West Indies, with the expectation being that he would leave the county before the start of the 2018 season.

 He joined Hampshire in February 2018.
 At the 2018 Royal London One-Day Cup final, he was booed by Kent fans.

 Glamorgan

 In July 2022, in the County Championship match against Leicestershire, Northeast scored his maiden double century in first-class cricket, turning it into his maiden triple century.
 Northeast finished on 410 not out to become the first batsman to score 400 runs in a first-class innings since Brian Lara made 400 not out for the West Indies against England in April 2004.

 He was named Glamorgan captain in the county championship ahead of the 2024 season.

 In April 2024, he scored 335 not out, the highest score in first-class cricket at Lord's.

+After four seasons with Glamorgan, Northeast rejoined Kent on a two-year contract.